KTXR

 KTXR ("98.7 the Dove") is a radio station licensed to Springfield, Missouri, United States broadcasting a soft adult contemporary format.
 The station was previously a sports talk format known as "JOCK 98.7 ESPN."
-This format moved to 98.7 FM's sister stations KBFL and KBFL-FM (1060 AM/96.9 FM/99.9 FM) on July 30, 2020 as part of the purchase of the Meyer Communications owned stations (which also includes KWTO and KWTO-FM) by Zimmer Midwest Communications.
+This format moved to 98.7 FM's sister stations KBFL and KBFL-FM (1060 AM/96.9 FM/99.9 FM) on July 30, 2020, as part of the purchase of the Meyer Communications owned stations (which also includes KWTO and KWTO-FM) by Zimmer Midwest Communications.

 History

 KTXR went on the air as KWTO-FM on November 23, 1967; it later adopted a rock format and was known as "Rock 99".
 The name lasted well into the 1980s until rival station KXUS went on the air in April 1985 with a similar format.
-Rock 99 was originally an automated music format utilizing the TM Stereo Rock format based from Dallas, TX.
-Several FM radio stations used this format during the 1970s into the first two years of the 1980s.
-These stations had the same announcer and same call letter type music jingles.
-One example, WIBW-FM 97.3 in Topeka, KS was Rock 97 and sounded just like KWTO-FM Rock 99.
-That was a great automated music format without the talkative DJs; it was rock, pop, oldies, and some album cuts.
-The on-air format basically went like this: Two new songs followed by two older songs then commercial break (usually four commercials) then a call-letter jingle and back to the music.
+Rock 99 was originally an automated music format utilizing the TM Stereo Rock format from Dallas, Texas, which featured rock, pop, oldies, and some album cuts.
+The on-air format featured two new songs followed by two older songs in each music set.

-In 1982, the station dropped its rock format to adopt a CHR format but retain its "Rock 99" name until 1986, when KWTO-FM became known as "99 Hit FM".
+In 1982, the station dropped its rock format to adopt a CHR format; it retained the "Rock 99" name until 1986, when KWTO-FM became known as "99 Hit FM".
 It was Springfield's dominant CHR station throughout the 1980s and the early 1990s.
 The call letters were changed to KKHT in late 1990, and then the following year, the branding became "The Heart".
-In 1993, the station returned to its classic rock roots with the moniker "98.7 FM Rock 99" and changed the call letters back to KWTO-FM on February 14, 1994.
+In August 1993, the station returned to its classic rock roots with the moniker "98.7 FM Rock 99" and changed the call letters back to KWTO-FM on February 14, 1994.

 In 2001, the station adopted an all-sports format and became known as "The JOCK, 98.7 FM".
-The station became an affiliate of Fox Sports Radio but also carried The Jim Rome Show from CBS Sports Radio daily.
+The station became an affiliate of Fox Sports Radio, and also carried The Jim Rome Show.